 - Please prepare your submission using Microsoft Word if possible.

-- You will need to have the ribbon enabled to see the Quick Style List (view>ribbon).
+- You must have the ribbon enabled to see the Quick Style List (view>ribbon).

-- PS: Best practice is to add your name and other information to the Word file’s Properties> Summary.
+- Add your name and information to the Word file’s Properties> Summary.

 Here are some tips for bringing your content into this document.